 Association for Biblical Higher Education (ABHE) – Partial credit is granted based on course-by-course evaluation of an official transcript if the student submits a petition and supporting material to the Registrar after completing 24 credits with grades of ”C” or higher at EU.

 Accrediting Commission for Career Schools and Colleges (ACCSC) or Accrediting Bureau of Health Education Schools (ABHES) - Provisional approval is granted until three students from the same institution earn baccalaureate degrees from EU.
 Up to 30 elective credits for specialized coursework and up to 6 credits for General Education will be considered on a course-by-course basis if the official transcript confirms conferral of a specialized associate degree.

-A student who successfully completed at least 24 semester credits at a regionally accredited institution may petition for consideration of prior credit earned from a post-secondary institution that is not regionally accredited or accredited by one of the organizations listed above.
+A student who successfully completed at least 24 semester credits at an institutionally accredited and endorsed by CHEA institution may petition for consideration of prior credit earned from a post-secondary institution that is not institutionally accredited and endorsed by CHEA or accredited by one of the organizations listed above.
 Course syllabi and other supporting documentation must be provided with the petition.
 If the courses under consideration are judged to meet the University’s criteria for quality and college-level learning, partial credit will be awarded.

 A maximum of nine graduate semester credits may be transferred from another accredited graduate program with the approval of the director of the appropriate program and the dean.
 (Transfer credit is not accepted in accelerated, self-contained degree programs.)
 An official transcript for this coursework must be received by Eastern in order for the course to be transferred.
 No credit will be granted for courses taken at another institution in which the student has earned less than a grade of “B.”Course work to be taken at other institutions during the student’s enrollment at Eastern must be approved in advance.